| Pilot 1st Lt James H Pratt, O-665442 (MIA / KIA) MI

 Mission History

-This aircraft was with a formation of P-47s escorting bombers over Cape Gloucester.
+Took off on a mission to escort bombers over Cape Gloucester.
 Off the southwest coast of New Britain, at 18,000' they encountered Japanese fighters and bombers.

 "At approximately 1650 hours, Lt.
 Pratt was seen to peel off into a long steep dive after a Japanese fighter, and disappeared into the clouds at about 6,000'."

-Lost near Sakar Island, west of Cape Gloucester.
+Lost near Sakar Island, west of Cape Gloucester, possibly shot down by Allied anti-aircraft fire.

 Search